The 7 Best Nail Hole Fillers for MDF and Wood Trim

 One of the pros of using wood putty is the fact that they are incredibly resistant.
 This means you can use them for outdoor furniture, as they won’t get damaged easily.
 Also, wood putty is more affordable than wood fillers.

-A downside of wood putty might be the fact that it requires a lot of time to set in.
+A downside of wood putty is it requires a lot of time to set in.
 Depending on your project, the cure time for wood putty can range from two days to two weeks.

 Is Spackle and Wood Filler the Same?